Arthas19/r_udp/README.md

 # r_udp
-Faculty project from computer networks, task is to make reliable udp protocol
+Faculty project from computer networks class, task is to implement a reliable udp protocol